flimflam-austin/hugo-cms-test/content/quick_reads/20181207-poinsettia/index.md

       * **Not true**.
 Poison Control has debunked the often-quoted myth that Poinsettias’ sap can be dangerous to small kids & dogs**.**

-      * While irritating, a study found a 50-pound child would have to **eat 500 leaves** for a harmful effect.
+      * While irritating, a study found a 50-pound child would have to**eat 500
+      leaves** for a harmful effect.

-      * Researchers say the taste would be awful, but advise **keeping it away from pets** because it may cause vomiting & diarrhea.
+      * Researchers say the taste would be awful, but advise**keeping it away from pets** because it may cause vomiting & diarrhea.
     _key: card-3-1f5c1e26-0008-4e4a-bf7f-e51ad9c69f16
   - order: 3
+    useCheckmark: false
     body: >-
       # HOW DO YOU SAY IT?